A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

 \measure{Characteristic profiles (CPs).} To better analyze the structural properties of a given hypergraph, we can simultaneously examine multiple structural patterns of interest (e.g., H-motifs) to construct a \textit{characteristic profile} (CP) of the hypergraph.
 To do so, the first step is to obtain a numerical frequency of each pattern, e.g., for H-motifs, we can simply count their instances.
 Then, for each pattern, by comparing its frequency in the given hypergraph to its frequency in random hypergraphs, we can determine its statistical significance.
-Formally, given a hypergraph $H$, let $P$ denote the set of patterns of interest, the \textit{significance} of each pattern $p\in P$ is defined as~\citep{milo2004superfamilies}: $\triangle(p; H) \coloneqq \frac{M(p; H) - \tilde{M}(p; H)}{M(p; H) + \tilde{M}(p; H) + \epsilon}$, where $M(p; H)$ is the frequency of $p$ in $H$, $\tilde{M}(p; H)$ is the frequency of $p$ in a random hypergraph generated by a random hypergraph model with $H$ as the input, and $\epsilon$ is a small positive value for numerical stability.
-Once we obtain the significance $\triangle(p; H)$ of each pattern $p$, the next challenge is to compare the local structural properties across hypergraphs of varying scales, which the scales of $\triangle(p; H)$'s may also vary considerably for.
-To this end, we perform normalization as follows: $\widetilde{\triangle}(p; H) \coloneqq \frac{\triangle(p; H)}{\sqrt{\sum_{p\in P} \triangle(p; H) ^ 2}}$.

-Finally, the CP of $H$ w.r.t. the patterns $P$ is the length-$\abs{P}$ vector $(\widetilde{\triangle}(p; H))_{p \in P}$~\citep{lee2020hypergraph}.
-Such a vector summarizes the structural patterns of the entire hypergraph w.r.t. various patterns, allowing for meaningful comparisons across different hypergraphs that may vary in scale.
+Finally, the CP~\citep{milo2004superfamilies,lee2020hypergraph} is a vector that summarizes the structural patterns of the entire hypergraph w.r.t. various patterns, allowing for meaningful comparisons across different hypergraphs that may vary in scale.

 \measure{Density.} For pairwise graphs, \textit{density}, defined as the ratio of the edge count to the node count, is a widely-used metric of edge connectivity.
 Numerous application problems, such as fraud detection in social media, expert search in crowdsourcing frameworks, and biological module detection have been formulated as the task of identifying high-density subgraphs (see a survey \citep{lanciano2023survey}).
-The concept of density naturally extends to (sub)hypergraphs.
-Specifically, given a hypergraph $H = (V, E)$ and a subset $\mathcal{E} \subseteq E$ of hyperedges, the density $\rho(\mathcal{E})$ of $\calE$ is defined as~\citep{hu2017maintaining}: $\rho(\mathcal{E}; H) \coloneqq \frac{\vert \mathcal{E} \vert}{\vert \bigcup_{e\in \mathcal{E}} e \vert}$.
-This metric, the ratio of the hyperedge count to the node count, increases as more hyperedges are formed within a fixed set of nodes.
-Notably, the size of hyperedges is not considered in this metric.
+The concept of density~\citep{hu2017maintaining,estrada2005complex} naturally extends to (sub)hypergraphs, measuring the ratio of the hyperedge count to the node count in a set $\mathcal{E}$ of hyperedges, i.e., $\rho(\mathcal{E}) \coloneqq \frac{\vert \mathcal{E} \vert}{\vert \bigcup_{e\in \mathcal{E}} e \vert}$.